 It’s also an area with rich history – the fishermen’s huts and islands that make up Les Ecréhous were named by the Vikings with a name that means ‘rocky islands’ in the Norse language.

-It’s a unique area, as Richard explains:
+It’s a unique area, as Josh and Dan explain:

 Discover island-hopping with a difference – and get a chance to glimpse dolphins.
 A trip out to Jersey’s archipelago of islands and reefs adds a unique dimension to a Jersey stay.